 The maximum CO2 levels recorded for each node are 18,420 ppm for Node 1 (fermentation tanks), 5538 ppm for Node 2 (the canning line) and 13,100 ppm for Node 3 (the office).
 It should be noted that the sensor remains accurate to an upper limit of only 10,000 ppm, so values above this are indicative only.
 That said, the maximum CO2 levels are well above the 1000 and 10,000 ppm benchmarks, and it can also be seen from the results that almost every vent, approximately 65% (11/17), have directly influenced excessive CO2 levels above 1000 ppm.

 It is likely that the observation of the maximum CO2 level of 18,420 ppm results from a “perfect storm” of influencing factors.
-The corresponding venting event took place at 7 PM, therefore the main source of ventilation (roller door) was not present, as it was shut at roughly 5 PM every working day.
+The corresponding venting event took place at 7 p.m., therefore the main source of ventilation (roller door) was not present, as it was shut at roughly 5 p.m. every working day.
 At the canning line, the CO2 peak reaches almost 4000 ppm for the same venting event.
-For the sensor in the office, a peak is not noticed since the door to the office was also closed at approximately 5 PM, likely impeding the transfer of air from the main brewery zone.
-Importantly, it was indicated by the staff that venting after 5 PM is not an uncommon occurrence.
+For the sensor in the office, a peak is not noticed since the door to the office was also closed at approximately 5 p.m., likely impeding the transfer of air from the main brewery zone.
+Importantly, it was indicated by the staff that venting after 5 p.m. is not an uncommon occurrence.
 This leads to the possibility of very high and dangerous levels of CO2 being in the brewery space.

 Venting event 6a also generates large concentrations of measured CO2.
 This occurs as a result of a refill of CO2 storage tanks within the building and is most likely due to vapor from liquid CO2 unintentionally venting.
 Since this process occurs close to the office (Node 3), it is not surprising that Node 3 detects the highest concentration of CO2—approximately 13,000 ppm.
 This again raises a concern for office staff working in the office, as the CO2 level remains above 10,000 ppm for 26 min in this case.